Aditya-L1

 Aditya-L1 (Sanskrit: Āditya /sa/ 'Sun', L1 'Lagrange Point 1') (Note: from Sanskrit Āditya, a synonym for the Hindu solar deity, Surya.) is a coronagraphy spacecraft for studying the solar atmosphere, designed and developed by ISRO and various other Indian Space Research Institutes.
 It is orbiting at about 1.5 million km from Earth in a halo orbit around the Lagrange point 1 (L1) between the Earth and the Sun, where it will study the solar atmosphere, solar magnetic storms, and their impact on the environment around the Earth.

-It is the first Indian mission dedicated to observe the Sun.
+It is the first Indian mission dedicated to observing the Sun.
 Nigar Shaji is the project's director.
-Aditya-L1 was launched aboard the PSLV C57 at 11:50 IST on 2 September 2023.
+Aditya-L1 was launched aboard the PSLV-C57 at 11:50 IST on 2 September 2023.
 It successfully achieved its intended orbit nearly an hour later, and separated from its fourth stage at 12:57 IST.
 It was inserted at the L1 point on 6 January 2024, at 4:17 pm IST.